A heart attack is a medical emergency. If you think you are having a heart attack, call for emergency medical services right away .

 On the way to, or within minutes of your arrival at the hospital, you will be hooked up to an electrocardiogram (EKG), which monitors your heart's electrical activity.
 A healthy heart creates a specific pattern on an EKG.
 A heart attack and heart damage will cause disruptions to this pattern.

-Once you get to the hospital, other diagnostic tests will be done to confirm if you had a heart attack.
+Other diagnostic tests will also be done to confirm if you had a heart attack.
 Tests may include:

 Blood tests can also be used to evaluate glucose, electrolyte, and cholesterol levels, as well as blood clotting time.

-A coronary CT scan uses an injected dye to detect calcium deposits and cholesterol plaques in the coronary arteries.
-A catheter is threaded through a distant artery to a coronary artery.
+A coronary angiogram uses an injected dye to detect calcium deposits and cholesterol plaques in the coronary arteries.
+A catheter is threaded through a distant artery in the groin or wrist and passed to a coronary artery.
 The injected dye highlights areas where blood flow to the heart is reduced or completely blocked.

 If narrowing or blockage is found, it can be relieved with a balloon, stent, or other procedure.